 Supporting First-Generation Students

-The First Generation Initiative (FGI) was established in 2010 to ensure academic success for first-generation college students, or those who are the first generation in their family to attend a postsecondary institution.
+The First Generation Initiative (FGI) was established in 2010 to ensure academic success for first-generation college students, or those who are the first in their family to attend a postsecondary institution.

 Preparing Students for College and Supporting Them Once They Arrive